AgnesePortera/Jenkins-Docker-SSH/README.md

 Finally check the connection.

 Now it is possible to create a JOB that execute shell script on remote host using SSH.
-In this case the remote host it's the DOCKER CONTAINER!
+In this case the remote host it's the Docker container itself.

 ## Contributing